 What was it about this game that always got me?
 What drove my desire to play this game?

 The story is practically nonexistent, it’s an unapologetic grindfest, and half of the challenges were made impossible during localization.
-There are games with way better stories that I’ve abandoned for having half the number of technical issues.
+There are games with better stories that I’ve abandoned for having half the number of technical issues.

 There’s just something about the atmosphere.
 There’s something about the lonely world, where talking to potential companions could just as easily get you killed as gain you an ally.
 There’s something about the music, never quite cheering you on.
 There’s something about the battle system, bringing you down to ground level as you fight face-to-face with nightmarish creatures in a harsh wasteland.

 It’s the experience that I enjoy.
-This is the feeling I want from a game, even if this is not the game that I want.
+This is the feeling I want from a game, even if this is not the game I want.
 I want a game that pulls me in, and that’s the part that 7th Saga somehow does right even while it does every other thing wrong.

 I decided I should go back out and give it another shot.
 If I can’t beat the game today, I might as well be ready to try the next time my brother’s in town.